bkocis/bkocis.github.io/_posts/2019-09-02-NanoDegrees-from-udacity-summary.md

 Concluding remarks
 ------------------

 Remember, by completing and graduating from a nanodegree course you will not become an expert in the field of your ND, not even by far.
 Consider this: are you able to write all the code for example that is in a final project from scratch?
-If the answer is not "No problem, I can do it in an afternoon...", then there is still a not to work on that rookie status.
+If the answer is not "No problem, I can do it in an afternoon...", then there is still a lot to work on that rookie status.

 These nanodegrees gave me a lot of structure to understand the details and concepts for the application of deep learning.
 What is clear to me is that there is a lot that I need to learn to be able to practice DL methods as second nature in everyday work.